mwyvr/rid/README.md

 ## Change Log

+- 2025-03-03 head: Now utilizing crypto/rand; performance remains acceptable.
+Require Go 1.24+.
-- 2025-02-28 Updated benchmarks, included google/uuid V7 as well as more output for visual comparison.
+- 2025-02-28 head: Updated benchmarks, included google/uuid V7 as well as more output for visual comparison.
 - 2023-03-02 v1.1.6: Package depends on math/rand/v2 and now requires Go 1.22+.
 - 2023-01-23 Replaced the stdlib Base32 encoding/decoding with an unrolled version for decoding performance.
 - 2022-12-28 The "10byte" branch was merged to master; the "15byte-historical" branch will be left dormant.